bbdavidson11/shoppd/README.md

 # Shopp'd
 Shopp'd is a simple website that aims to help you find the clothes you want!

 Simply upload an image containing the clothing you're looking for, describe the article of clothing you want from the image - and we'll do the rest.
-Our current website is capable of live-webscraping a number of stores in order to find the best match for you.
+Our current website is capable of live-webscraping select stores in order to find the best match for you.

 Future Updates will include the following:
-- Storing Livescraped data to Firestore to allow shorter wait times
-- Option to explore clothing from more sites
 - Include "About Us", "Vision", and "Join Waitlist" pages

 # How to Run
-Unfortunately, we currently don't have an active website at this moment.

 If you would like to run this app locally, just do the following:

 1. Clone the repo to your local machine